PetrAPConsulting/Mistral-OCR/README.md

 3. Enter your Mistral API key and a password to encrypt it (the key is stored locally in your browser)

+4. Select model for OCR, MistralOCR 2 is default model with API endpoint 'mistral-ocr-2505'

-4. Upload a document and click "Process with OCR"
+5. Upload a document and click "Process with OCR"

-5. Download results in your preferred format
+6. Download results in your preferred format

 ## How It Works